JonasEmrich/vg-beat-detectors/vignette/vg_beat_detectors.md

 Available weights are 'distance', 'sq_distance', 'v_distance', 'abs_v\_distance', 'h_distance', 'abs_h\_distance', 'slope', 'abs_slope', 'angle' and 'abs_angle' as well as None for no weighting.

-For further explanation of each available weight see the [documentation of the 'ts2vg' package](https://cbergillos.com/ts2vg/api/graph_options.html#weighted-graphs)
+For further explanation of each available weight, see the [documentation of the 'ts2vg' package](https://cbergillos.com/ts2vg/api/graph_options.html#weighted-graphs).

 ## Accelerated and non-accelerated processing

 The acceleration technique proposed in [@emrich_vg_2023] which reduces the input signal to only local maxima samples can be enabled or disabled by setting `accelerated` to `True` or `False`, respectively.
-The acceleration results in a reduced run-time by one order of magnitude while the detection accuracy remains comparable with the non-accelerated detector.
+The acceleration results in a run-time reduction by one order of magnitude while the detection accuracy remains comparable to that of the non-accelerated detector.

 ## Sparsity parameter $\beta$

-As described in @emrich_vg_2023 and @koka_vg_2022 the choice of the sparsity parameter $\beta \in [0, 1]$ depends on the used visibility graph transformation and edge weights and is a crucial setting for a well-functioning detector.
-Sparsity parameter values for the NVG and WHVG were determined by numerical experiments in @emrich_vg_2023 and @koka_vg_2022.
+As described in @emrich_vg_2023 and @koka_vg_2022, the choice of the sparsity parameter $\beta \in [0, 1]$ depends on the used visibility graph transformation and edge weights.
+The parameter $\beta$ should be set appropriately to achieve a high detection performance.
+Sparsity parameter values for the NVG and WHVG were determined in numerical experiments in @emrich_vg_2023 and @koka_vg_2022.
 We highly recommend redetermining `beta` as described in @emrich_vg_2023 and @koka_vg_2022, when changes have been made to the `graph_type` and `edge_weight` options.

 ## Adjusting segments

 The input ECG signal is processed segment-wise using segments with a default length of $2 \sec$ and an overlap of $50\%$, i.e., `window_length=2` and `window_overlap=0.5`.
-Therefore, these parameters allow for adjustments to the segment-wise computation.
+As their name suggests, these parameters allow for adjustments of the window length and overlap.

 ## Setting highpass cutoff frequency